-Taking on a new role in an organization or a new company is always an interesting opportunity that can make people experience a myriad of emotions ranging from being charged up and motivated all the way to feeling imposter syndrome.
+Taking on a new role in an organization or a new company is an interesting opportunity that can make people experience a myriad of emotions ranging from being charged up and motivated all the way to feeling imposter syndrome.

-When the role is out of the traditional field or work that the person has been doing, or even in a new company, one of the key challenges the person has is learning how to learn.
+When the role is out of the traditional field or work that the person has been doing, or even in a new company, one of the key challenges the person faces is learning how to learn.

-The key then is knowing that, while initially obtaining certain specific information (like laws, codes, or processes) could be important to hit the ground running, the key focus for longer term success and growth in a new domain or place is really figuring out where to go to get the right learning.
+The key then is knowing that, while initially obtaining certain specific information (like laws, codes, or processes) could be important to hit the ground running, the focus for longer term success and growth in a new domain or place is really figuring out where to go to get the right learning.

 Some of the vital places to look are standard industry or internal group resources that are readily available, but there are a myriad of less obvious resources as well.
 I like to search for people on twitter that have conversations or are well known in that field, and then see where they re-tweet information from or list as their sources.
 These types of resources are the ones that aren’t as obvious, but more valuable.

 So, how do you learn where to learn from?
 Who could benefit if you wrote out exactly how you’re learning in your current field?
 And would that process even surprise you?
 Any good tips on hacking the on-going learning process for a specific field?